script You currently have JavaScript disabled. This site requires JavaScript to work properly.

 Serial and Graphical Consoles

 Like many RISC machines, these can be operated via their serial port.
 This is controlled by the console SRM environment variable.
 Set it to serial to make the machine always use a serial console attached to its primary serial port.
 Set it to graphics to use a framebuffer console.
-If the machine is configured to boot using its framebuffer console but it detects there is no keyboard present it will default to using the serial console anyway.
+If the machine is configured to boot using its framebuffer console, but it detects there is no keyboard present it will default to using the serial console anyway.
 Chances are your machine may use a ZLXp for its framebuffer/video card.
-If so, the ZXLp information page and the ZXLp Configuration Notes page may be of interest.
+If so, the ZLXp information page and the ZLXp Configuration Notes page may be of interest.

 Systems